 |Can reduce the TDS level up to 90%||Does not reduce the TDS level||Does reduce the TDS level|

 Conclusion: RO vs UV vs UF

-So from the above discussion and comparison, it is very clear that RO technology is the best water filtration technology.
+So from the above discussion and comparison, it is obvious that RO technology is the best water filtration technology.
 But like any other process, RO also has its own disadvantages.
 We can not simply rely on RO.

-We believe that this in-depth discussion on the prime difference between RO, UV, and UF water purifiers have helped you with a better understanding of making the right choice about owning a water purifier for your family.
+We believe that this in-depth discussion on the prime difference between RO, UV, and UF water purifiers has helped you better understand making the right choice about owning a water purifier for your family.